vampserv/node-poker-stack/README.md

 node-poker-stack is a [node.js](http://nodejs.org) Texas Holdem game server and web client.
-Some notable features are real-time game-play and chat, multiple game rooms, support up to 10 players per room with a combination of human and bot players, and built on top of the [Pomelo](http://github.com/NetEase/pomelo) game server framework.
+Some notable features are real-time game-play and chat, multiple game rooms, support up to 10 players per room with a combination of human and bot players.

 ## Features